-- New: Education.com is providing free acccess to some of its best resources during school closures, including printable workbooks, independent learning worksheets, games, activities, songs, stories and exercises.
+- Education.com is providing free access to some of its best resources during school closures, including printable workbooks, independent learning worksheets, games, activities, songs, stories and exercises.

-- New: Renzulli Learning is opening its remote e-learning platform for free for rest of year.
+- Renzulli Learning is opening its remote elearning platform for free for rest of year.
 Create individualized, highly engaging learning opportunities to help students at higher levels, with adaptations for those who are not.

 - Scholastic’s Learn at Home program includes immersive day-by-day projects to keep kids reading, thinking, and growing.

 - Hand2Mind hosts daily activity and lesson plans for grades K-5.

 - The Smithsonian’s children’s website

 - Kids Discovery is a cross-curricular learning platform for elementary and middle school children, with access to more than 2,000 visually stunning science and social studies articles.